This guide is intended for Node Operators participating in the Liquid Collective protocol.

 Node Operator address gets approved on the Node Operator registry contracts

-CLI is compatible with the Ethereum deposit CLI and can be used in conjunction with it.
+CLI is compatible with the and can be used in conjunction with it.

-The recommended installation is to use the public Docker image public.ecr.aws/alluvial/liquid-collective/lceth:latest
+The recommended installation is to use the public Docker image public.ecr.aws/alluvial/liquid-collective/lceth:v0.37.0

 It is also possible to build the binary from sources.